-Students should provide evidence of meeting outcomes in educational measurement and developmental psychology (Slippery Rock University’s SEFE 338, Standards-Based Instruction and Assessment in the Inclusionary Classroom, and SPED 121, High Incidence Disabilities, satisfy this requirement).
+Students should provide evidence of meeting outcomes in educational measurement and developmental psychology (Slippery Rock University’s SEFE 338, Standards-Based Instruction & Assessment in the Inclusionary Classroom and SEFE 342, Educational Psychology for Diverse Learners meet this requirement, satisfy this requirement).
 Although the vast majority of accepted students exceed the minimum GPA requirements, students not meeting these criteria may be considered for conditional admission.
 Conditionally admitted students, however, must meet all of the prescribed program requirements before conferral of degree candidacy.

 Degree Completion Process

 There are five steps to completing a master’s degree at Slippery Rock University.
 Students must:

 - Be approved for degree candidacy (students must successfully complete between 6 and 12 credit hours in a declared program of study).